 The FPF-1 (formerly AH001) is a semi-submersible floating production unit weighing approximately 17,000t.

 It is operated by Ithaca Energy and has a processing capacity of 38,000bopd and 85Mscfd of gas.

 Subsea 7 was contracted by BP to develop the Alligin field.

 The company provided project management, engineering, procurement and construction services for the subsea pipelines as part of the arrangement.

-Work for the subsea system were carried out at the Subsea 7’s Aberdeen base.
+Work for the subsea system was carried out at Subsea 7’s Aberdeen base.

 WorleyParsons was awarded a front-end engineering design (FEED) contract for a subsea tieback from the Vorlich field to FPF-1, in March 2018.

-The development of the Alligin and Vorlich oilfields is slated to add new production to the existing North Sea hydrocarbons production hub.
+The development of the Alligin and Vorlich oilfields adds new production to the existing North Sea hydrocarbons production hub.

-It will also allow BP to simplify and accelerate the stages of delivery in order to improve the project cycle time and reduce operating costs.
+It also allows BP to simplify and accelerate the stages of delivery to improve the project cycle time and reduce operating costs.

 The Chestnut oil field, located in block 22/2a of the UK Continental Shelf (UKCS) in the North Sea, is planned…